In this topic:

 Q1: When grilling or barbecuing, should I use more new Kingsford than I did old Kingsford?

 A1: No. The product is used by volume, not be weight.
 You should use the same volume as before.

-If you grilled using a full Weber chimney of the old product, use a full Weber chimney of the new product.
+If you grilled using a full Weber chimney starter of the old product, use a full Weber chimney of the new product.
 When cooking overnight in the WSM, if you filled the charcoal chamber to the top, do the same using the new product.

 Q2: I've heard that the new Kingsford doesn't last as long for "low and slow" cooking using the Minion Method.
 Is this true?

-A2: At the time of this writing, the jury is still out on this question—there are conflicting reports from people who have used the new product.
+A2: At the time of writing, the jury is still out on this question—there are conflicting reports from people who have used the new product.